codeysra/Interview-Questions/Java/2-Basic Questions/Collections.md

     HashSet (and LinkedHashSet) allows the insertion of null elements.
     TreeSet does not (since the comparaison will resolve in a NPE).

+## Concurrent Collection

+### What is Concurrent Collections?

+Is is a java v1.5 addition to the Collection util available in java.util.concurrent.
+It is contains a set of data structures that support concurrency.

+### What is iterator fail-fast, and is the Concurrent Collection iterator fail-fast?

+fail-fast means that when iterating over a collection using an iterator, if this collection is modifed, a ConcurrentModicationException is thrown.

+The implementation of iterator in the Concurrent Collection package is fail-safe, meaning that a collection can be modifed while iterating.

 ## Map Interface

 ### What is a HashMap?